Welcome to the Czech website of the contest "Bobřík informatiky".

 The contest is a member of a cluster of national contests BEBRAS of the same aim and similar organization.
 More than 60 countries organized the contest last year.
 The international web for the whole cluster is www.bebras.org.
 All these countries use common methodological centre that set up some non-committal rules and recommend a set of problems.
 Contest tasks were taken partly from international database and partly from own resources.
 We prepare about 80 new tasks every year.

 In the Czech contest, students fill in an online test on a web browser.
 Test duration is 40 minutes, the test contains 12 tasks.
 Some of them are multiple-choice with 4 answers to choose, some are interactive and can be solved by manipulation with object by mouse or creating a program from blocks.
 Participants are split into age categories (or school grade categories): Mini (about 10 - 11 years old pupils), Benjamin (about 12 – 13 years old), Kadet (14 – 15 years old), Junior (16-17 years old) and Senior (18-19 years old).
 Since 2015, we organize second round of the contest for best contestants in category Seniori which 30 best participants from national round in each of 14 region take part.

 The national contest is held every November, each category an extra day.
 In 2021, the 14-th national contest was held.
 Number of participants increases during last years:

-Ratio of girl participants is about 49 % in last years.
+Ratio of girl participants is about 46 % in last years (at primary and lower-secondary schools 49 %).

 The tasks come from 5 areas: